seonglae/RTSum/README.md

 ### `.env` Example

-Running OpenIE server is needed for SJYYJ to work.
+Running OpenIE server is needed for RTSum to work.
 You should make a `.env` file in the root OpenIE server requires around 10GB of RAM to run.

 ```zsh